Women & Wisdom Party

 This post isn't really about the logistics of the party itself, but I will give just a few.

-Obviously I sent a real invitation (and still do - try it!) and the guest list was DIVERSE.
+Obviously back then, I sent a real invitation (and still do - try it!) and the guest list was DIVERSE.
 My work colleagues, my social friends, my hairdresser, my financial advisor, some family, even some of my ex-husband's family!

-With the invitation, I included a card that said Words of Wisdom on one side and asked my gusts to share their words of wisdom on the other side of the card - even if they couldn’t attend.
+With the invitation, I included a card that said Words of Wisdom on one side and asked my guests to share their words of wisdom on the other side of the card - even if they couldn’t attend.

 I put those quotes into a Powerpoint (okay -- this was a LONG time ago) and played it through the night on my huge flatscreen TV which I was quite proud of as it had been my gift to myself after my divorce.
 Back in the day, a television like that took two strong men to lift it and was a ridiculous amount of money.
 I had a hard time parting with it even years later.
 Okay, back to the story . . . .